 Head over to my page on Tips On Shaving Your Back.

 Make sure you use the right attachment for whatever razor you’re using.
 The smallest head attachment is for the standard men’s razors and disposables.
 While the larger handled women’s razors, you should use the largest head attachment, some bigger beard razors, and most dedicated women’s leg razors.

 Read and follow the written directions on the back of the box, for the best optimal performance.

-If you’re looking for a more time efficiency shave, You might want to check out the Razorba G.O.A.T for shaving your back with.
-As the blade width is a 4 1/2 inches wide as compared to a standard razor width of roughly 1 1/2 inches.
+If you’re looking for a more time-efficient shave, You might want to check out the Razorba G.O.A.T for shaving your back with.
+As the blade width is 4 1/2 inches wide as compared to a standard razor width of roughly 1 1/2 inches.
 You can read my full review of the Razorba Goat here, Razorba GOAT Wide Disposable Double Razor Review.

 The Final Shave

 One can tell…usually, of all the hard work behind the scene, when looking at and/or using a product.
-This is the case with The Giraffe Razor Extension Handle, as it positives outweigh it negatives and more importantly, it does the job with little complaints.
-There is a lot of hard work that went into this.
-This is especially important because this is designed first as a leg shaver, with being a back shaver secondary.
+This is the case with The Giraffe Razor Extension Handle, as its positives outweigh its negatives and more importantly, it does the job with few complaints.
+There is a lot of hard work went into this.
+This is especially important because this is designed first as a leg shaver, with a back shaver secondary.
 It is also mostly marketed to that fact as well.

-I have seen similar designs targeted at strictly back shaving fall far below The Giraffe performance and design.
-This will shave a back with a standard razor quite nicely, as nicely as a beard razor can shave a back.
-As the fault is NOT with The Giraffe but with limitations of the razor you’re using.
-It doesn’t compare to the efficiency of a high quality dedicated back shaver.
+I have seen similar designs targeted at strictly back shaving fall far below The Giraffe’s performance and design.
+This will shave a back with a standard razor quite nicely, as nicely as a beard razor can shave the back.
+As the fault is NOT with The Giraffe but with the limitations of the razor you’re using.
+It doesn’t compare to the efficiency of a high-quality dedicated back shaver.
 Just keeping it real here.

 But the strength of The Giraffe is the multipurposeness and quality of design.
 Able to giraffe kick most body hair into submission.